 This theory was an attempt to understand what makes people do the things we do.
 He saw our actions progress, once we’ve achieved one we need the next one.
 Once the basic needs of food and water are met (physiological), we move on to need financial security and personal security (safety).
 And then we need a sense of belonging, friendships, intimacy – which includes sex.

 An indication of why people are defying laws and risking jail time or fines to indulge.
-This was the case for a couple in Cape Town recently who received a R1500 fine
+This was the case for a couple in Cape Town recently who received a R1500 fine for their actions.

 Or why as the lockdown began, sex workers were advocating to be included as an ‘essential service’ next to supermarkets and health care.
 Which could be construed as an attempt to fulfill their own needs (physiological and safety) as opposed to those who employ their services (love and belonging).